Effect-TS/schema/.changeset/rich-rules-itch.md

 "@effect/schema": patch
 ---

-Arbitrary: Maximum call stack size exceeded
+Arbitrary: fix maximum call stack size exceeded when producing nested arrays and records that are too deep